StarMindz/Portfolio/README.md

 # 📖 [My Portfolio] <a name="about-project"></a>

-> My Portfolio
+> A simple demo Portfolio

-**[Portfolio]** This is the repository for my personal portfolio website.
-It is built using React and showcases my skills, projects, and work experience.
+**[Portfolio]** This is the repository to a simple demo portfolio website.
+It is built using React and showcases some projects.
+Its a quick project and was built in less than a day

 ## 🛠 Built With <a name="built-with"></a>
 - Redux and React JS